nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Deleting a concertContact : `deletecc`

-Deletes the specified concertContact from the Concert address book.
+Deletes the specified concertContact from the Concert Phone book.

-Format: `deletecc PERSON_INDEX c/CONCERT_INDEX`
+Format: `deletecc pi/PERSON_INDEX ci/CONCERT_INDEX`

 - Deletes the concertContact between the person in the specified `PERSON_INDEX` and the concert in the specified `CONCERT_INDEX`.
 - The index refers to the index number shown in the displayed person / concert list.